Blog U2U Network (U2U)

 Disadvantages

-1. a.
-Security Considerations: DAG architects introduce new security challenges, including potential vulnerabilities such as double-spending attacks, transaction replay attacks, or network partitions.
+1. Security Considerations: DAG architects introduce new security challenges, including potential vulnerabilities such as double-spending attacks, transaction replay attacks, or network partitions.
 Robust security measures and consensus protocols must be implemented to address these concerns.

-1. b.
-Limited Adoption: DAG-based cryptocurrencies are relatively new compared to traditional blockchains like Bitcoin and Ethereum, which means they may have lower adoption rates and fewer development resources.
+2. Limited Adoption: DAG-based cryptocurrencies are relatively new compared to traditional blockchains like Bitcoin and Ethereum, which means they may have lower adoption rates and fewer development resources.

 How to use Directed Acyclic Graph (DAG)?